iamalperen/clc-js/README.md

 # Clc-js

+# THIS LIBRARY IS NO LONGER DEVELOPED.
+NEW AND MORE COMPHERENSIVE VERSION CAN BE REACHED BY https://github.com/iamalperen/mea-js

 clc.js is a lightweight math calculation library.

 This is an open-source javascript library for math calculations and computations.